apexmfer/CallSpark/ActionItems.md

 -Add initiatives / fix initiatives data
 -Add job roles (import script)

--Build out the front end of the new call form + javascript
+-Build out the front end of the new call form + javascript <-

 -add 'Other' and 'Competitive' vendor selections to the select field

--Add these new fields to the 'call show' page
+- Add new fields to the 'call edit' page
+- Make sure 'new call' form account manager dropdown totally works !!

--Add these new fields to the CSV export
+- Add these new fields to the CSV export